 The Geological Surveys Database includes only a subset of publications from the U.S. Geological Survey, specifically the USGS factsheet series.
 If you wish to search the entire set of U.S. Geological Survey publications, please visit the USGS Publications Warehouse at https://pubs.er.usgs.gov/.

-Records are added to or updated in the Geological Surveys Database on a monthly basis.
+Records are added to or updated in the Geological Surveys Database on a weekly basis.
 Metadata for new or updated records are first matched to corresponding bibliographic metadata from GeoRef and are supplemented with additional metadata from the state geological surveys if available.
 PDFs are processed for full-text indexing.
 Next the updated metadata and the full-text of the publications are loaded to the Geological Surveys Database and the corresponding records are then made available for searching.

 The Critical Issues Research Database, the predecessor to the Geological Surveys Database, was the first product developed by AGI’s Critical Issues program in late 2013, providing full-text searching of geoscience-related publications.
 In 2014, the Critical Issues website (www.americangeosciences.org/policy-critical-issues) was developed as a compliment to the Critical Issue Research Database and both were integrated to provide a seamless set of webpages for users to browse and obtain information.
 The combined website and database were released as a soft launch in 2014, and then officially launched in early 2015.